JasnoorSekhon16/Diary_daily_25/README.md

 | Safe Mode                  | Boots the system with only basic drivers and services for troubleshooting     |
 | Windows Memory Diagnostic  | Checks your system’s RAM for errors                                           |
 | UEFI Firmware Settings     | Lets you change BIOS/firmware settings                                       |

+# OS Repair
+- OS Repair means fixing problems in the operating system (OS)—like Windows, macOS, or Linux—so that the system runs properly again.
+It can involve repairing corrupted files, fixing boot problems, or restoring the OS to a working state without erasing your data.